wp-plugins/math-quiz/readme.txt

 == Description ==

-Math Quiz generates dynamic math problem using dynamic quiz field in the comment form to beat spam robots and provides flexible form customization.
+Math Quiz generates dynamic math problem using dynamic quiz field in the comment form to beat spam robots and provides flexible form style customization.

 Some features: